sharanchavadi/Property-Rental-Service/README.md

-# recommendation-service
+# Property-Rental-Service

-> A feathers recommendation service application for properties
+> A feathers property rental service application for properties

 ## About